0cjs/8bitdev/src/tmon/README.md

 #### Miscellaneous Commands

 - Ctrl-M: Print a newline.

+- `#` Comment.
+This will reprint the `#` at the start of the line and then read and echo all characters until a CR is read.
+Characters are printed as-is rather than visibly so that you may use terminal codes (e.g., to get inverse text) in the comment.
+Cancel characters are not honoured;
+  they are also passed through as-is.

 - `/` Calculate values.
 This command has two parameters, the left value §`?####` and the right value §`/####`.
 It displays the values of